 The last time I looked, you’re the only YOU there is.

-What about … What Only YOU Can Do?
+What is it that Only YOU Can Do?

 A.G.
 Lafley is the former, two-time CEO of Procter & Gamble, who has written and spoken extensively on this topic.
 You can find a transcript of one of his speeches here, and register to read a more extensive Harvard Business Review article.
 It will be well worth your time.

-Whatever your leadership level, there are certain things that only you can do … and if you don’t, no one will … and it will really help you focus on this critical variable in your leadership level to take a close look at this landmark article.
+Whatever your leadership level, there are certain things that only you can do … and if you don’t, no one will … and it will really help you focus on this critical variable in your leadership level to take a close look at these landmark articles.